thovoll/python-sandbox/README.md

 * Open Anaconda Prompt
 * Change directory to where you cloned this repo
-* Activate environment by entering "activate <environment_name>"
+* Activate environment by entering `conda activate python-sandbox`
-* Run Jupyter Notebook server by entering "jupyter notebook"
+* Install Jupyter Notebook by entering `conda install jupyter`
-  * If Jupyter has been installed into the environment, that installation is used.
-If not, the Jupyter installation that comes with Anaconda is used.
+* Run Jupyter Notebook server by entering `jupyter notebook`
-* Output goes to the console and a browser tab opens with the web interface
+* Notebook server output goes to the console and a browser tab opens with the web interface
-* Run notebooks
+* Open and run notebooks from the web interface

 ##